drkrillo/docs/creator/rewards/overview.md

 ### Limitations

-Although the service offers some automation protections to prevent one person from minting wearables massively, it is impossible to be 100% secure from exploits. **It is NOT recommended to use Rewards to mint Wearables/Emotes with a rarity level that is more scarce than \[EPIC]\(\{{< ref "/content/creator/wearables-and-emotes/manage-collections/creating-a-collection.md" >\}}#rarity) (100 or less copies)**.
+Although the service offers some automation protections to prevent one person from minting wearables massively, it is impossible to be 100% secure from exploits. **It is NOT recommended to use Rewards to mint Wearables/Emotes with a rarity level that is more scarce than \[EPIC]\([See documentation](../README.md)#rarity) (100 or less copies)**.